Thermodynamics of relativistic quantum fields confined in cavities: Energetics and performance of relativistic quantum machines

 We now proceed to compute the relevant changes in entropy.
-As we have already mentioned, the total change of entropy vanishes because Bogoliubov transformations are unitary transformations on the whole cavity C. However, the change in Von Neumann entropy $\Delta S_S$ of the System S can be easily found by employing known expressions \cite{Adesso:Ragy:2014}.
-We have
+As we have already mentioned, the total change of entropy vanishes because Bogoliubov transformations are unitary transformations on the whole cavity C. However, the change in Von Neumann entropy $\Delta S_\textrm{S}$ of the systems S can be found by employing known expressions \cite{Adesso:Ragy:2014}.
+It reads